Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation

 Many people cannot fathom how a seemingly innocent chip bag weighing mere ounces could strike down a strong, healthy dog with paws and claws.

 Once the dog puts his head into these mylar-like chip bags, it creates a vacuum-like seal around the dog’s head.
-The more he tries to breathe, the tighter the seal becomes, and the dog is often unable to get the bag off of his head.
+The more they try to breathe, the tighter the seal becomes.
+Too often, the dog cannot get the bag off their head.
 Many stumble around disoriented, blinded by the bag, gasping for breath, until they collapse and die within minutes.
 Some of the struggles the pets endured are horrific, including the graphic one I witnessed when I found Blue lying lifelessly in a corner with a Cheetos bag over his head.

 Don’t let that happen to your dog